breardon7/NLP-Final-Project/README.md

 ## Code Execution
 1. Download the dataset for each task from https://gluebenchmark.com/tasks
 2. In the code folder, for each task the train file is named as 'train_taskname.py'.
 3. For each task, make sure the train, validation and test .tsv files are in the same directory as the train.py file.
+Do not change the name for any of the .tsv files.